-Correcting for build errors:
+Correcting for build errors that may contribute to an uneven stall break:

-Let's now look at what can be done to tweak the stall characteristics to improve the "flyability" of the Europa aircraft for pilots that allow their proficiency to wane or for the novice or new to the Europa pilot to more easily transition to this aircraft.
-In Custom Flight Trimming 101 I give three (more) techniques on how to check, correct roll, trim ailerons from a construction and flight test standpoint to correct roll due to trim.
+Let's now look at what can be done to tweak the stall characteristics to improve the "flyability" of the Europa aircraft for pilots that allow their proficiency to wane or for the novice or new to the Europa pilot to more easily transition to the Europa aircraft, and then analyze what must be done to correct the stall characteristics.
+In Custom Flight Trimming 101, I give three (more) techniques on how to check, correct roll, and trim ailerons from a construction and flight test standpoint to correct roll due to rig and how to trim it off.
 Of course, if the incidence between wings is off by more than 1/4 degree, get with your club, maintainer or other experts in composite repair and fix the darned thing.
-Once the incidence is corrected, if the flaps are off by more than 1/16 inch (one flap drooping) fix it.
-This is fairly easy and techniques are in my writings.
+Once the incidence is corrected, if the flaps are off by more than 1/16 inch (one flap drooping) fix it with an up stop as in Trimming 101.
+This is fairly easy to do and techniques are in my writings.
 At the same time, if the ailerons have bias or spring in the mechanism, again, correct this until the ailerons will stay wherever you put the stick on the ground.
 That is if I set the stick at full right, it should stay, then check center, then left.
 If the stick springs back or the only thing holding the roll is the autopilot servo, again fix it.